 When I talk or write about the ongoing economic collapse, I sometimes use the term, “the Greatest Depression.”
 Increasingly, people are asking me what I mean.
 That is, what do I think will happen as the current downtown worsens?
 What, precisely, is the Greatest Depression, and why is it terminal?

-I’ve discussed economic collapse previously, but I have not dwelled on the situation with a focus on the United States.
+I have discussed economic collapse, but I have not dwelled on the situation with a focus on the United States.
 So, here goes.

 I agree with Drake Bennett, writing in the Boston Globe: I don’t think we see anything resembling the Great Depression 1.0.
 For starters, we were able to crawl out of that abyss on the back of a strong governmental response that put people to work building public infrastructure.
 And ultimately, a convenient, contrived war that gave us full employment while ensuring ready access to cheap fossil fuels (e.g., see the writings of Howard Zinn).